queeksm/ApplePage/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](img/logoRepo.png) -->

 This is a clone page that has a pretty clean style with some responsive features.
-This is a clone of a NYT article
+This is a clone of an apple page

 ### Built With
 The project was developed using these tools and technologies.